-Inclement weather and cancelation policies
+Inclement weather and cancellation policies are active during on-campus programming.

 If the College is closed or closing early, there will be no Elderscholar program that day.
 If the College is under a delayed opening, or operating on a normal schedule, Elderscholar MAY BE CANCELED in order to protect the safety of the Elderscholars.
 If the program is canceled due to weather, Community Programs will make every effort to reschedule at a later date.

 If the scheduled presenter is not available at a later date, an alternate lecture will be provided.